rkhoriander/docs/articles/quickstart/native/android/06-calling-apis.md

 For instructions on how to authenticate a user, see the [Login](/quickstart/native/android/00-login) tutorial.
 :::

-## Attach the Token
+## Attach the token

-To give the authenticated user access to secured resources in your API, include the user's access token in the requests you send to the API.
+To give the authenticated user access to secured resources in your API, include the user's Access Token in the requests you send to the API.

 ::: note
 In this example, we use the [OkHttp](https://github.com/square/okhttp) library.
 :::

 Create an instance of the `OkHttpClient` client and a new `Request`.
 Use the provided builder to customize the Http method, the URL and the headers in the request.
-Set the **Authorization** header with the token type and the user's access token.
+Set the **Authorization** header with the token type and the user's Access Token.

 ::: note
 Depending on the standards in your API, you configure the authorization header differently.
 The code below is just an example.
 :::

 ```java
 // app/src/main/java/com/auth0/samples/LoginActivity.java